 Julian Lloyd Webber

 Julian is married to fellow cellist Jiaxin Cheng.
-He was the London Underground's first official busker and he was the only classical musician chosen to perform at the Closing Ceremony of Olympics 2012.
-In April 2014 Julian received the Incorporated Society of Musician's annual Distinguished Musician Award.
+A lifelong Leyton Orient supporter, he was the London Underground’s first official busker and the only classical musician to perform at the Closing Ceremony of Olympics 2012.